MrDockal/metocean/README.md

 3) For development run `npm run start`

 ## Sample app
-The application run at GitHub pages.
+The application runs at GitHub pages.
 See it online at [https://mrdockal.github.io/metocean/](https://mrdockal.github.io/metocean/)